Abhiram606/Aqua-Sync/README.md

 ## How to Use the AquaBot Code:

 1. **Download the Arduino IDE:**
-   If you don't already have the Arduino IDE installed on your computer, download and install it from the official Arduino website: [Arduino Software](https://www.arduino.cc/en/software).
+   If you don't already have the Arduino IDE installed on your computer, download and install it from the official Arduino website([Arduino Software](https://www.arduino.cc/en/software)).

 2. **Open the Arduino IDE:**
    Launch the Arduino IDE on your computer.